31 Amazon Halloween Decorations Worth Buying Early

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Turn your guest bathroom into a gruesome crime scene with strategically placed “bloody” footprints.
 For added effect, stretch a length of crime-scene tape across the doorway.
-When the party is over, snip the tape, peel off the stickers, and store them all away for another year.
-No muss, no fuss…even though it sure looked like it.
-Here are 3 easy ways to make your own DIY blood.
+Up the gore factor by making your own fake blood and splattering it strategically in the bathtub or on the mirror.

 An alarming zombie